 We are in constant churn.
 As a society, we create new problems and we have to find new solutions.
 As a studio, we ultimately solve problems for people.
 We like to think that with the work that we do each day, we make the world a better place.

-Having said that, don’t be fooled into thinking that a complicated problem needs a complicated solution.
+Complicated problem are rarely solved with a complicated solution.
 Simple solutions, when you find them, are gold.
 This is what we want to bring to clients: simple solutions to complicated problems.

 Being original isn’t worth your time.
 It’s a strange kind of narcissism that you see with creative types–that we want to be seen as original, uninfluenced by the world around us.
 But that desire is exhausting and rarely productive.
 Just do good work.